 Since Amendment 6 was adopted in 2003, the status and understanding of the striped bass stock and fishery has changed considerably.
 The results of the 2018 Benchmark Stock Assessment (NEFSC 2019) in particular led the Board to discuss a number of significant issues facing striped bass management.
-The 2018 benchmark stock assessment indicated the striped bass stock has been overfished since 2013 and is experiencing overfishing, which changed perception of stock status.
+The 2018 Benchmark Stock Assessment indicated the striped bass stock has been overfished since 2013 and is experiencing overfishing, which changed perception of stock status.
 The Board accepted the assessment for management use in 2019; management triggers established through Amendment 6 tripped at that time, requiring the Board to take action to address both overfishing and the overfished status.

 In April 2020, the Board implemented Addendum VI to end overfishing.
-In August 2020, the Board initiated development of Amendment 7 to the FMP to update the management program to better align with current fishery needs and priorities, and build upon the Addendum VI action to initiate rebuilding.
+In August 2020, the Board initiated development of Amendment 7 to the FMP to update the management program to better align with current fishery needs and priorities, and build upon the action of Addendum VI to address overfishing and initiate rebuilding.

 In February 2021, the Board approved for public comment the Public Information Document (PID) for Draft Amendment 7.
 Public comment was received and hearings were held between February and April 2021.
 At its May 2021 meeting, the Board tasked the Plan Development Team (PDT) with developing Draft Amendment 7 and provided additional guidance to the PDT at the August and October 2021 Board meetings.
-In January 2022, the Board approved for public comment Draft Amendment 7 with proposed options to address the following issues:

-- Management Triggers (see Section 4.1 Management Triggers); - Recreational Release Mortality (see Section 4.2.2 Measures to Address Recreational Release Mortality); - Rebuilding Plan (see Section 4.4 Rebuilding Plan); and - Conservation Equivalency (see Section 4.6.2 Management Program Equivalency).
+In January 2022, the Board approved Draft Amendment 7 for public comment to address management triggers (Section 4.1 Management Triggers); recreational release mortality (Section 4.2.2 Measures to Address Recreational Release Mortality); stock rebuilding plan (Section 4.4 Rebuilding Plan); and conservation equivalency (Section 4.6.2 Management Program Equivalency).
+Public comment was received and hearings were held between February and April 2022.
+The Board met in May 2022 to select final measures for the Amendment, and Amendment 7 was approved by the Commission on May 5, 2022.